 Asia is a big continent, nose morphology changes from different regions.
 Often times when Asian rhinoplasty is the topic, it is the Eastern Asian nose that is talked about.
 East Asia is geographically divided into Far East Asia and South East Asia; and the South East Asian noses are one of the smallest noses in the world.1

 Rhinoplastic surgery in small Asian noses requires improving the bulbous tip, elongating the dorsum, counter rotation and projection of the tip.
 To achieve this goal a strong support system of the dorsal and caudal strut should be achieved.
 The support grafts that works well are the extended spreader graft (ESG) and septal extension graft (SEG).
-See figure 1.
-Columellar strut graft when used alone will not give longevity of result.
-Asian noses usually have thicker skin with more fibrofatty tissue so improving the nasal morphology involves aggressive soft tissue contouring too.
+Columellar strut graft when used alone will not give longevity of result because of weak lower cartilage coupled with the weight of the thicker fibrofatty skin.
+Improving the nasal morphology involves aggressive soft tissue contouring too by trimming the fibrofatty tissue.
 The ala is usually wide and hanging; this deformity has to be corrected as well.
 Therefore, in dealing with small Asian noses, 2 main surgical categories are considered: 1.
 Structural framework surgery e.g. support and contour grafts, and 2.
 Soft tissue contour surgery e.g. defatting the tip, alar lift and alarplasty.2

 The dorsal and tip grafts are fashioned after the framework structure is done.
 Synthetic dorsal implant is still the preferred choice because of volume and ease of shaping.